You don’t have to go all the way to Napa, Santa Barbara wine country is the perfect weekend getaway from Southern California.

 Eating in the Santa Ynez Valley

-The region is known for Santa Maria Barbecue, cooking meats — specifically tri-tip — over live red oak. the Hitching Post II in Buellton puts their spin on the classic, by grilling steaks and chops over an open fire in a glassed in space visible from the dining room.
-The Bear and Star, the newest restaurant on the scene sources its Wagu, chicken, pigs, produce and more from the 714 acre Fess Parker Home Ranch located seven miles away in Foxen Canyon.
-You may recognize Petros from it’s outpost in Manhattan Beach; the newest locale for the upscale Greek restaurant is in downtown Solvang.
+The region is known for Santa Maria Barbecue, grilling meats — specifically tri-tip — over live red oak.
+The Hitching Post II in Buellton puts their spin on the classic, by grilling steaks and chops over an open fire in a glassed-in space visible from the dining room.
+The Bear and Star (the newest restaurant on the scene) sources its Wagyu, chicken, pigs, produce and more from the 714-acre Fess Parker Home Ranch located seven miles away in Foxen Canyon.
+You may recognize Petros from its outposts in Manhattan Beach and Century City; the newest locale for the upscale Greek restaurant is in downtown Solvang.
 SY Kitchen and Industrial Eats are also top spots in the area.
 Industrial Eats makes use of two wood-fired ovens to conjure crave-worthy seasonal dishes.
 Slightly off the beaten track, but well worth the drive, is Bob’s Well Bread in Lompoc.
 Bob followed his love of baking and bread and left his job in LA’s entertainment industry to pursue his dream and open this bakery that offers everything from chocolate croissants to indulgent breakfast dishes to fresh seasonal salads.

 Where to Stay